statdivlab/rre/README.md

 ```

 ### Goodness of fit method
+`gof_criterion` is one of our novel methods, which uses penalization tuned by a goodness of fit metric to estimate richness:
 ```r
 # gof_criterion is one of our novel methods, which uses penalization tuned
 #   by a goodness of fit metric to estimate richness: